Rhode Island Hummingbirds: 3 Awesome Documented Species

 Nine years and one month was the oldest known living female Ruby-throated hummingbird, found during a capture and release banding operation in West Virginia.

-There are five Rhode Island hummingbirds classified as rare or vagrant hummingbirds.
-They are the Rufous, Calliope, Allen’s, Anna’s and Broad-tailed hummingbirds.
+There are 2 Rhode Island hummingbirds classified as rare /vagrant hummingbirds.
+They are the Rufous and Calliope hummingbirds.

 RUFOUS HUMMINGBIRD – (Selasphorus rufus)